 Our research aims to turn wasteful mariculture bio-products into raw material - fish leather.

 FISHSkin is a research consortium of organizations from six different countries.
-It is a collaborative effort between organizations from six different countries who are invested to promote this sustainable and circular economy project.
-The consortium is formed and supported by the Horizon 2020 RISE (Research Innovation Staff Exchange) framework and will continue this research through 2023.
+It is a collaborative effort between ten organizations who are invested to promote this sustainable and circular economy project.
+The consortium is formed and supported by the Horizon 2020 RISE (Research Innovation Staff Exchange) framework and will continue this research through the end of 2023.

 Months of research

 Fish Skin is a byproduct of the marinculture industry.
 Often, this skin goes unused and is dumped back into the ocean.

 Research indicates as much as 40% of fish mass is wasted.
 This is raw material that is being discarded without ever being used.
 With changing consumer tastes, circular economic practices, and ethical and sustainable sourcing, fish skin is a strong candidate to become an industry-shifting material.

 What is Fish Skin?

 "We, at FishSkin, want to change how the fashion industry handles sustainability."

 Through our innovative methods and research, we are finding the best, most efficient ways to bring sustainability to fashion and transform it into a cleaner and more circular sector.